47chapters/letsgo/docs/backgound/authentication-authorization-and-trust.md

 Enabling trust to a third-party issuer requires providing two pieces of information:

 1. The issuer identifier, corresponding to the `iss` claim in the JWT tokens created by that issuer.
-1. The [JWKS](https://datatracker.ietf.org/doc/html/rfc7517) endpoint that specifies the public keys of the issuer to be used when validating signature of JWT tokens.
+1. The [JWKS](https://datatracker.ietf.org/doc/html/rfc7517) endpoint that specifies the public keys of the issuer to be used when validating the signature of JWT tokens.

 This way, the validity of an access token presented by the caller can be checked by: